Skip to main content

 Where the data is stored

-• In the customer's guest profile, under the co-traveller's section.
+• In the customer's guest profile

-• Also visible within the booking
+• Within the booking

 Use Cases